yahoo/fluxible/README.md

 #### createElement(props)

-Instantiates the app level React component (if provied in the constructor) with the given props with an additional `context` key containing a ComponentContext.
+Instantiates the app level React component (if provided in the constructor) with the given props with an additional `context` key containing a ComponentContext.
 This is the same as the following assuming AppComponent is your top level React component:

 ```js
 AppComponent({